DaylinMorgan/website/content/posts/hugo-theme-setup.md

 As such, I will summarize here, at the time of creation, the changes I made to suit coder-portfolio to own my website.
 I may update this post or create a new post if I make more drastic changes to the theme or my own layouts.

 The first thing I wanted to change about the theme was to make the avatar or profile image found on the home page much larger.
 Initially I changed this in the `static/css/style.min.css`.
 Unaware of how difficult to see this change in version control would be.
 Luckily, this theme has designed its base page layout `baseof.html` to include a call from `config.toml` for custom css.
-So I created a seperate `custom.css` within the `static/css/` directory to make the necessary changes to the `.avatar` class, shown below.
+So I created a separate `custom.css` within the `static/css/` directory to make the necessary changes to the `.avatar` class, shown below.
 Since this style sheet is loaded after the themes style sheets it will override any classes shared between them.

 ```css
 .avatar img {